catodigital/chumak/README.md

            `CHUMAK_CURVE_LIB` is set to "enacl", it will be assumed that this library is available and it will be used.

+- zodium - depends on libsodium, but uses zigler to compile it.

 ## Test

 ```